 - Logically apportion your data, depending on how you plan to query it, into multiple partitions, instead of creating a single large partition.
 Try to limit queries to a single partition as much as possible.

-- Try to use a restrictive time range, instead of running a very long time range query.
+- Try to use a restrictive time range, instead of running a query with very long time range.

 What is an ideal size for a partition for Infrequent Tier?